[REPORT] From Vision to Code: A Guide to Aligning Business Strategy with Software Development Goals is published!

 Here are examples of internet giants using React apps and why they choose this framework:

-1. Facebook: Utilizes ReactJS for its webpage and React Native for the mobile app.
-Facebook created React and uses it for its apps, even introducing a new version called React Fiber.
+1. Facebook: utilizes ReactJS for its webpage and React Native for the mobile app.

-2. Instagram: Heavily relies on ReactJS, incorporating features like geolocations, Google Maps APIs, and dynamic tags.
-The app is entirely based on ReactJS.
+2. Instagram: heavily relies on ReactJS, incorporating features like geolocations, Google Maps APIs, and dynamic tags.

-3. Netflix: Implements React in their platform "Gibbon" for TV devices, improving startup speed, runtime performance, and modularity.
+4. Netflix: implements React in their platform “Gibbon” for TV devices.

-4. New York Times: Created a project with React for simulating different celebrity looks on the Oscar red carpet, showcasing React's re-rendering capability.
+5. New York Times: created a project with React for simulating different celebrity looks on the Oscar red carpet.

-5. Yahoo!
-Mail: Owned by Facebook, Yahoo!
-Mail integrates React for unified architecture and easier code management.
+7. Yahoo!
+Mail: integrates React for unified architecture and easier code management.

-6. Khan Academy: Many parts of Khan Academy use React for its efficient element changing and elimination of unnecessary re-renders, an upgrade from Backbone.
+8. Khan Academy: uses React for its efficient element changing and elimination of unnecessary re-renders, an upgrade from Backbone.

-10. Dropbox: Adopted ReactJS to take advantage of its efficient resources, contributing to the success of their cloud-based storage and backup service.
+12. Dropbox: adopted ReactJS to take advantage of its efficient resources, contributing to the success of their cloud-based storage and backup service.

 TABLE OF CONTENTS